How to Use Target Value in Excel VBA

 Opening Visual Basic Window

-Then, double-click on the sheet name inside which you want to write the code.
-Finally, inside the worksheet event, you can write suitable codes to get your desired output.
-You have to repeat this process for adding each of the new Macros.
-(If you are using VBA for the first time, you may need to add the Developer tab inside the ribbon in Excel)
+Inside the worksheet event, you can write code to get your required output.
+(If you are using VBA for the first time, you may need to add the Developer tab to the ribbon in Excel)

 Writing Space for the Generated Codes